 The Company ensures that remuneration paid to its Directors complies with the provisions of the codes of corporate governance issued by its regulators.
-In compliance with Section 34 (5) of the Code of Corporate Governance for Public Companies as issued by the Securities and Exchange Commission, the Company makes disclosure of remuneration paid to its directors as follows:
+In compliance with the provisions of Principle 16, and the Recommended practices in Articles 16.5 - 16.14 of the Nigerian Code of Corporate Governance 2018 as issued by the Securities and Exchange Commission, the Company makes disclosure of remuneration paid to its directors as follows:

-Remuneration package Description Time of payment Basic Salary • Part of gross salary package for Executive Directors only • Reflects the industry competitive salary package and the extent to which the Company's objectives have been met for the financial year.
-Paid monthly during the financial year 13th Month Salary • Part of gross salary package for Executive Directors only • Reflects the industry competitive salary package and the extent to which the Company's objectives have been met for the financial year.
+Remuneration package Basic Salary Description Part of gross salary package for Executive Directors only Reflects the industry competitive salary package and the extent to which the Company's objectives have been met for the financial year.
+Time of payment Paid monthly during the financial year 13th Month Salary •Part of gross salary package for Executive Directors only •Reflects the industry competitive salary package and the extent to which the Company's objectives have been met for the financial year.
 Paid in the last month of the financial year Director's Fee Paid annually immediately after the Annual General Meeting ('AGM') to Non-Executive Directors only.
 Paid annually immediately after the AGM Sitting Allowances Allowances paid to Non-Executive Directors only for attending Board and Board Committee Meetings.
 Paid after each meeting